timoffex/life/README.md

 ### Dependency injection

-I implement dependency injection using the `fused-effects` library.
+I implement dependency injection using the `fused-effects` library; no Tempalte Haskell required!

 I was thinking about how to do compile-time DI in Haskell when I came across a [reasonablypolymorphic post on freer